-For 2019, taxpayers who have not engaged in any virtual currency transactions check “No” if they’re filing Schedule 1 for some other reason.
+For 2019, the question was at the top of Schedule 1 (Form 1040).
+Taxpayers who have not engaged in any virtual currency transactions check “No” if they’re filing Schedule 1 for some other reason.
 In other words, taxpayers do not have to file Schedule 1 solely to check the box “No” if they did not have any transactions.

-For 2020, the virtual currency checkbox is on the first page of Form 1040.
-The 1040 draft instructions provide additional guidance about virtual currency transactions.
+In 2020, the virtual currency checkbox was moved to the first page of Form 1040.
+The 1040 instructions provide additional guidance about virtual currency transactions.
 The IRS said the following do not count as virtual currency transactions:

 - Transferring virtual currency between two accounts or digital wallets when both are owned or controlled by the same taxpayer, or

 - Holding a virtual currency in a digital wallet or account.